Chipotle Mexican Grill: History

 In December 2010, Chipotle hired chef Nate Appleman to develop new cuisine.
 Appleman has won Rising Star Chef from the James Beard Foundation, was named "Best New Chef" by the Food & Wine magazine, and competed on The Next Iron Chef.

 In 2010, U.S. Immigration and Customs Enforcement (ICE) audited Chipotle's Minneapolis restaurants, and found that some employees had been hired using fraudulent documents.
 In December, Chipotle fired 450 employees from its Minneapolis restaurants as a result of the audit, resulting in protests by local groups.
 In February 2011, ICE expanded the audit to include 60 restaurants in Virginia and Washington, D.C. which resulted in 40 workers being fired.
 In April 2011, the criminal division of the attorney general's office in Washington, D.C., joined the case, and ICE agents began interviewing employees at 20 to 25 restaurants in other locations, such as Los Angeles and Atlanta.
 In response to the government investigations, Chipotle hired former director of ICE Julie Myers Wood and high-profile attorneys Robert Luskin and Gregory B. Craig.

 In April 2014, Chipotle announced an increase in menu prices for the first time in nearly three years, due to increasing costs for steak, avocados, and cheese.
-The price increase was expected to be rolled out from the end of second quarter of 2014 through the end of the third quarter.
+The price increase was expected to be rolled out from the end of the second quarter of 2014 through the end of the third quarter.
 In late 2015, Chipotle expanded its mobile strategy through delivery partnerships with tech startups like Tapingo, a delivery service that targets college campuses.

-In December 2016, Chipotle announced that co-CEO Monty Moran has stepped down from his role effective immediately with Ells becoming the sole CEO.
+In December 2016, Chipotle announced that co-CEO Monty Moran had stepped down from his role effective immediately with Ells becoming the sole CEO.
 Eleven months later, Ells announced in November 2017 that he would be stepping down as CEO.

-In December 2017, Chipotle announced it signed a 15-year lease and in late 2018 will move around 450 corporate employees—currently housed in multiple buildings around downtown Denver—into the new 1144 Fifteenth Tower and occupy around 126,000 square feet or 5 floors of the 40-story tower.
+In December 2017, Chipotle announced it signed a 15-year lease and in late 2018 will move around 450 corporate employees—currently housed in multiple buildings around downtown Denver—into the new 1144 Fifteenth Tower and occupy around 126,000 square feet, or 5 floors, of the 40-story tower.

 In February 2018, Chipotle announced that Taco Bell CEO Brian Niccol would replace Ells as CEO starting on March 5 while Ells would retain his chairman position.
 Many industry analysts praised Niccol's appointment saying that Chipotle "needed new blood".
 Chipotle stock went up $30.27, or 12.04%, as a result of the announcement.
 However, other analysts criticized the announcement by saying that "the move goes against everything the burrito chain stands for".

-In May 2018, Chipotle announced that it would relocate headquarters from Denver to Newport Beach, California, in Southern California.
+In May 2018, Chipotle announced that it would relocate its headquarters from Denver to Newport Beach, California.
 Corporate functions handled in their Denver and New York offices would move to Newport Beach or to an existing office in Columbus, Ohio.
 This move would impact 400 workers, some being offered relocation and retention packages.